Freddsle/fedRBE/docs/reproduce.md

 - **FeatureCloud Controller Not Starting**:
   - **Solution**: Verify that no other services are occupying the required ports.
 Check logs for error messages.
 Check if you have logged in to FeatureCloud.ai.

+- **Errors with Test runs**:
+  - **Solution**: Ensure the is no leftover running Docker containers.
+Restart Docker / System if necessary.

 - **Script Execution Errors**:
   - **Solution**: Ensure all prerequisites are installed.
 Check file paths and permissions.